 This is different from the definition of ‘flooding’ provided by the Insurance Council of Australia, and does not relate to flooding from rivers or creeks.

 The information provided by the study can help residents to minimise losses resulting from future flash flood events but we recommend you contact your Building and Home and Contents insurer if you want to know whether flash flooding from overland stormwater flow is covered in your policy, and to what extent.

-Owners and occupiers of affected properties should have received notification of their property being included in an area of flood risk in October 2017.
+Owners and occupiers of affected properties should have received notification of their property being included in an area of flood risk.

 To determine whether the introduction of a flooding overlay will have an impact on property values, we looked at the site values of a sample of properties before and after the introduction of the Melbourne Water Special Building Overlay (SBO) in 2006.

 The analysis considered the change in property values over a four-year period spanning the introduction of the SBO.
 For the properties analysed, the average site value increase for properties located within the SBO was 88 per cent, which is only marginally below the 89 per cent increase in site values for properties located outside of the SBO.

 New Report and Consent requirement for building works